GPSnoopy/BelgianChocolateDuke3D/README.md

 > sudo apt-get install libsdl2-mixer-dev
 > ./build_linux.sh
 ```
-Here we do not use vcpkg but instead rely on the distro packages for ENet and SDL2.
-Unfortunately vcpkg SDL2 (and mixer) still depends on some development packages to be installed, and the MIDI subsystem is not correctly configured.
+Here we do not use vcpkg but instead rely on the distro packages for SDL2 libraries.
+Unfortunately vcpkg SDL2 (and mixer) still depends on several local development packages to be installed, plus the MIDI subsystem is not correctly configured.

 **MacOS X (Clang Makefile)** [![MacOS X CI Status](https://github.com/GPSnoopy/BelgianChocolateDuke3D/workflows/MacOS%20X%20CI/badge.svg)](https://github.com/GPSnoopy/BelgianChocolateDuke3D/actions?query=workflow%3A%22MacOS+X+CI%22)
 ```